njsand/render/README.md

 ![10 white lines in a sea of black](/sample.png "10 white lines in a sea of black")

-This picture was generated via the command:
+This 400 pixel wide and 300 pixel high image, showing 10 very nice and fresh white lines, was generated via the command:

     render array 400 300 10 sample.png